Newspaper Page Text

 made in my write-up of the pro

-gram last Sunday sponsored by
+gram last Sunday sponsored bv

-said it was a friendly rivalry bs:
+said it was a friendly rivalry be

-tween the WHITE ROSE CLUB
+tween he WHITE ROSE CLUB

-and: the SILENT SIXTEEN (1118
+and the SILENT SIXTEEN CLUB

-I was in error, The rally was in
+I was in error.
+The rally was in

 interest of the AUGUSTA WOOD